 1. Keep Readers Who Skim Your Content Hooked

-Some people will read the text under each paragraph in your blog post post.
+Some people will read the text under each paragraph in your blog post.
 Some people will skim right over them and just digest the first line or two.

 Creating content for both these readers to maximise shared ability.